Jemtaly/StreamEnc/README.md

 - What if the decrypted image is in chaos?

   If the decrypted image is not clear enough, try different -S argument (the aspect ratio should be consistent with the client's screen ratio and the original video ratio).
-If the decrypted image cannot identify anything at all, first check whether the -S, -l and -k arguments selected by the server and the client are the same, and then make sure that the client video is full screen (no black border), and the Nonce marker in the upper left corner is not blocked by other windows.
+If the decrypted image cannot identify anything at all, first check whether the -r, -l and -k arguments selected by the server and the client are the same, and then make sure that the client video is full screen (no black border), and the Nonce marker in the upper left corner is not blocked by other windows.